jwinternheimer/data-blog/content/blog/2022-04-06-understanding-the-new-user-experience-in-buffer/index.markdown

 ## 2 TRUE               2      14      21
 ```

 These quantiles show us that the median number of days to convert is 14 days for trial signups and 18 days for free signups.
-It's interesting to note that more than a quarter of the people that convert do so by thier second day.
+It's interesting to note that more than a quarter of the people that convert do so by their second day.
 We should remember that this only takes into account users that converted.

 We can plot the distribution of the number of days to convert below.

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-7-1.png" width="672" />

 A higher proportion of free signups convert on the day that they sign up, and more conversions are clustered around the 14-day mark (the length of the trial) for trial signups.

 ## Survival Analysis
 Because a greater proportion of trialists end up converting, it could be worth using survival analysis techniques to visualize the amount of time it takes to convert.